t3rabyt3-zz/TIDoS-Framework/README.md

 ### ➣ ToDos :-

-   Work for a more comprehensive frameowrk for Cross Site Scripting and SQLi exploitation.
+   Work for a more comprehensive framework for Cross Site Scripting and SQLi exploitation.
 Pull requests?
 They are warmly welcome here.
 Thanks for your attention.